-Course title & Code Credit Credi t distribu ution of the Eligibilit Pre-requisite Department offering

-s course y criteria of the course the course

-Lectur Tutorial Practical/

-е Practice

-Management India (GE 1) Wisdom From 4 3 1 0 Concepts of management • t Studies
+Course title & Code Credit s Credi Credit distribution of the course Pre-requisite of the course • offering Lectur e Lectur Tutorial Practical/ e Practice Management India (GE 1) Wisdom From 4 3 1 0 Concepts of management • Studies

 - This course aims to bring management education and research in India in line with its needs to tackle contemporary challenges - The course helps learners develop management models that are rooted in India's spiritual and cultural ethos. - This course attempts to highlight innovative uses of Indian Management thought in the VUCA world of today.